bbauska/front-end-web-ui/README.md

 <h3>**Compressing and Minifying Images**</h3>

--   We will now install the *gulp-imagemin* plugin and configure the *imagemin* task.
+-   We will now install the <i>gulp-imagemin</i> plugin and configure the <i>imagemin</i> task.
 To do this we install the plugin and require it as follows:

 **npm install gulp-imagemin@4.1.0 --save-dev**
 **var ...**
 **imagemin = require('gulp-imagemin'),**
 **...**

--   Next, we create the *imagemin* task as follows:
+-   Next, we create the <i>imagemin</i> task as follows:

     **// Images**
     **gulp.task('imagemin', function() {**